 Your mortgage application was denied.
 These words sound harsh, but they don’t always mean you can’t get a mortgage.

 If your lender rejects your request for a loan, all may not be lost.
-There are a few steps you should take after getting denied to see how you can improve your chances moving forward.
+There are a few steps you should take after getting denied to see how you can improve your chances and get a mortgage with your next application.

 Find out why you were denied